If restaurants are a team sport, Father’s Day is a bit like a preliminary final….

 Despite an unseasonally wet early Spring, meaning it’s not much of a day to get to work early by our own glorious Margaret River standards, Gaunt and five of her kitchen team are already hard at it by eight am.

-In addition to the standard degustation menu - in itself a five-course/ten-dish procession with a host of options/variations and wine pairings to consider – there’s a separate Father’s Day set-menu for the kitchen to produce and service staff to manage.
-A good chef is nothing if not a logistics manager.
-Good thing then that, as well as being a great cook, Gaunt has worked is some seriously busy Melbourne restaurants evolving her kitchen management craft.
+In addition to the standard degustation menu - in itself a five-course/ten-dish procession with a host of options/variations and wine pairings to consider – there’s a separate Father’s Day set-menu today for the kitchen to produce and front-of-house team to manage.

 Father’s Day, for example, began with a menu plan three weeks prior, ordering of supplies to arrive six days in advance, and prepping throughout the week.